Justintime50/easypost-tools-ui/README.md

 Once the project is setup, navigate to `localhost:8000` in a browser and you'll arrive at the app.
 Use the various links to interact with the API.

 - Simply run `docker-compose up -d` in the project root directory for future production deployments.
-- Run `docker-compose up -f docker-compose-dev.yml -d` in the project root directory for development deployments. <i>You'll need to install project dependencies outside of the Docker container.</i>
+- Run `docker-compose up -f docker-compose-dev.yml -d` in the project root directory for development deployments. <i>You'll need to install project dependencies outside of the Docker container: `php composer.phar install`.</i>

 ## Roadmap